WarmupHero/Deep-Learning/Feed forward neural network/README.txt

 - supporting tables for classification
 - supporting tables for regression
 - supporting combined-overall tables
-- final answers for the three Part 5 questions
+- final answers for the three summary questions

 -------------------------------------------------------------------------------------------------------------------------------------------------------------------------